 Sam Pearce is the inventor of Loopwheels.
 He has a degree in mechanical engineering, and a masters degree in Industrial Design for Engineers.

 Sam put loopwheels through extensive research and development.
 He first used an external, independent test house to verify the prototype loopwheel.
-We later set up the same test machinery in our own facilities, to ensure we continue to meet high standards of technical performance and safety.
+We later invested in test machinery in our own facilities, to ensure we continue to meet high standards of technical performance and safety.

 Our test programme comprises mechanical testing on test machines, and real-life off-road riding and user evaluation.

 Each time we introduce a new variant of wheel, for example, we put it on a rolling road machine for 10,000 miles before we are satisfied that it offers durability for our customers.
 We test for impact at high velocity as well.

 We continue to test our wheels to assure the quality of each product and of every new product development.
 We code every wheel to identify it with a unique serial number.
 We want you to have a lifetime of enjoyment with loopwheels, so we build each one with precision.